userfrosting/learn/19.upgrading/02.40-to-41/docs.md

 - `bundle.config.json` renamed to `asset-bundles.json`
 - `core` sprinkle must be explicitly listed in `sprinkles.json`
 - Major reorganization of templates.
 The base page template is now one of `pages/abstract/base.html.twig`, `pages/abstract/default.html.twig`, or `pages/abstract/dashboard.html.twig`.
 Modals, forms, and tables have been moved out of `components/`.
 Navigation components now have their own top-level `navigation/` directory.
+- Request schema have been moved from `schema/` to `schema/requests/`.
+This is more semantic and allows us to use this directory for other types of schema files as well.
 - New CLI tools for installing.
 Removed `migrations/install.php`.
 - Models moved from `src/Model` to `src/Database/Models`
 - Migrations moved from `migrations/` to `src/Database/Migrations`, and must extend the base `Migration` class to implement `up` and `down` methods.